frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- looking at guard it should be telling us that there is no AccountsController so lets create one ...
+Looking at Guard it should be telling us that there is no `AccountsController` so lets create one ...

 ~~~ruby
 # app/controllers/accounts_controller.rb